25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 #### STRIDE

-Developed by Microsoft, STRIDE is considered one of the most comprehensive ways to identify threats.
+Developed by Microsoft, STRIDE is considered one of the most comprehensive ways to identify threats

 STRIDE stands for: